matthew-tfs/mjcb.io/content/privacy-policy.md

 This privacy policy for **mjcb.io** describes how and why this website might collect, store, and/or share your information when you use the services on this website.
 This can occur when you:

 * Visit the [https://mjcb.io](https://mjcb.io) website, or any website that links to this privacy policy.
-* Engage with this website in other related ways, including any sales, marketing or other events.
+* Engage with this website in other related ways, including any sales, marketing, or other events.

 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with the policies and practices outlines in this notice, then do not use this website.
 If you still have any questions or concerns, please send an email to **privacy**[at]**mjcb**[dot]**io** with your questions.